Making a Grilled Portabella Sandwich is a great way to use your grill if you want ot eat less meat and cut down on food costs.

 - 4 portabella mushrooms

-- Heat 2 teaspoons oil over medium heat in a nonstick skillet.
-Add onions and cook until they begin to soften and turn clear.
-Season with salt and pepper and reduce heat to medium low.
+- Heat 2 teaspoons olive oil over medium heat in a nonstick skillet.
+Add sliced onions and cook until they begin to soften and turn clear.
+Season with salt and pepper to taste and reduce heat to medium-low.
 Continue to cook, stirring occasionally until very soft and golden brown, 30-60 minutes.
 If onions begin to burn, add 1 Tablespoon of water a a time and/or reduce heat slightly.
 Remove onions from heat and set aside.
 Onions can be refrigerated in an airtight container for 3-4 days or frozen until ready to use.

 - Turn all burners on grill to high heat and allow to heat up for 15 minutes.

 - Clean and oil grilling surface.
 Place mushrooms, underside down on grill.
 Grill until well browned and beginning to soften, 5-7 minutes.
 Flip mushrooms over.
-Add crumbled cheese to the mushrooms and cook until cheese is softened and the mushrooms are well browned and softened, 5-7 more minutes.
-Note that larger mushrooms will take longer to cook than smaller ones.
+Add one ounce of crumbled goat cheese to each mushroom and cook until cheese is softened and the mushrooms are well browned and softened, 5-7 more minutes.
+Note that the larger mushrooms will take longer to cook than smaller ones.
 Pile caramelized onions on top of the goat cheese and heat through, 2-3 minutes.

 - Remove mushrooms from grill and set aside on a platter.
 Place bread or rolls (insides down) on grill and grill for 1 minute (flip if using bread to grill second side).
 Place mushrooms on bread to form a sandwich.